 Resilient Economy Goal Statement: Foster a resilient and diverse economy that meets the needs of our community.
 Outcome Object Item Description Fiscal Year Budgeted Amount Status Goal 1: Foster a more diverse business community Visitors Guide This is our largest and most requested marketing piece.
 It is distributed to all inquiries about Columbia and to all I-70 Visitor Centers.
 We have gone from a yearly to every other year in our production and that seems to be working.
 This cost includes production, printing and distribution of vistor guide.
-FY 23 \$30,000 In Progress Updates: /printed and continue to distribute Visitors Gu s of sending out an RFP to secure a compan Goal 2: Expand the supply of affordable housing for low to moderate income members of the community Establish the Housing & Neighborhood Services as a separate City department Prior to FY 24, Housing Programs, Neighborhood Services, and Volunteer Programs all fell under the Community Development Department.
+FY 23 \$30,000 Complete Updates: We have updated/printed and continue to distribute Visitors Guides printed in FY 23.
+We are now in the process of sending out an RFP to secure a company for an updated version in FY 25.
+Goal 2: Expand the supply of affordable housing for low to moderate income members of the community Establish the Housing & Neighborhood Services as a separate City department Prior to FY 24, Housing Programs, Neighborhood Services, and Volunteer Programs all fell under the Community Development Department.
 Beginning in FY 24, these divisions will make up a new Housing & Neighbhorhood Services Department.
 This department was created in response to the need for additional affordable housing and support for residental housing.
 In addition to moving the existing divisions under the new department, a new Housing & Neighbhorhood Services Director position was added.
 Hiring this new position is the first step in establishing the new department.
-FY 24 \$135,949 Complete Updates: The Director for the nis department has been hired.
-Additional sta ffing need ds are being evaluated.
+FY 24 \$135,949 Complete Updates: dates: The Director for this department has been hired.
+Additional staffing needs are being evaluated.
 Goal 3: Reduce the burden of transportation to finding and maintaining employment and employees Metropolitan Transportation Plan The Metropolitan Transportation Plan is a regional transportation plan required of all Metropolitan Planning Organizations (MPOs) that receive federal transportation funds.
 The Columbia Area Transportation Study Organization (CATSO) is the MPO for the Columbia area.
 Its partners are the city, Boone County, and MoDOT.
-FY 23 \$200,000 In Progress Updates: 2024, the Columbia Area Transportation Stud A consultant has been selected and the cont
+FY 23 \$200,000 In Progress Updates: 024, the Columbia Area Transportation Study tant has been selected and the contract has b will update

-Resilient Economy Goal Statement: Goal Statement: Foster a resilient and diverse economy that meets the needs of our community.
+Resilient Economy Goal Statement: Foster a resilient and diverse economy that meets the needs of our community.
 Outcome Object Item Description Fiscal Year Budgeted Amount Status Goal 3: Reduce the burden of transportation to finding and maintaining employment and employees Comprehensive Plan Update The comprehensive plan is a general plan of development of the city.
 It is used to guide land development decisions.
 Columbia Imagined is the current comprehensive plan.
 FY 23 \$196,000 In Progress Updates: Funds have been budgeted for the planning consultant services for the update of the plan.
 Staff anticipates that an RFP will be developed in the 3rd quarter of FY24.
 Boone County is updating its master plan; a Boone County-City housing study is underway; and the Columbia Area Transportation Study Organization (CATSO) will be updating the 5-year Metropolitan Transportation Plan.
 These will be inputs to the comprehensive plan.
 Goal 3: Reduce the burden of transportation to finding and maintaining employment and employees Transit Study The City of Columbia is conducting a comprehensive transit study to evaluate opportunities and needs for improving Go COMO's public transit services.
 The City has hired Olsson to lead this study.
 FY 23 \$200,000 In Progress Updates: Olsson met with the Public Transportation Advisory Commission in March and will be in Columbia in April for public input.
 The expected completion date is August or September of 2024.